-Does this scene seem familiar: You come home, and your child is reading or watching TV or playing computer games or on Snapchat.
+Does this scene seem familiar: You come home, and your child is playing computer games or on Instagram/Telegram.

 “How was school?”

 “Do you have homework?”

 “Ngh” (Probably “no”).

 You deliver a lecture and maybe even yell at him.

 So, how do we break out of this situation (or not let it start at all)?
 Dr Hana Ra Adams, family therapist and counsellor at the German European School Singapore, says that nagging and indeed, “tiger” parenting isn’t likely to be of help.

 “I would actually ask the child why he is putting off his homework.
 Compromise — say he can watch his favorite show for 30 minutes AFTER he finishes 30 minutes of work.
 Remember, if it's all work with no play, the child will resent the work and, potentially, you.”